canorve/EllipSect/README.rst

 **Note**: *EllipSect* needs the GALFIT output files (GALFIT.XX) to work.
-Although *GALFIT* is not stricly required, it will required it to create the model components and sigma image.
+Although *GALFIT* is not strictly required, it will require it to create the model components and sigma image.
 Make sure you can call GALFIT from the command line.
 Otherwise the automated tests will fail.